ninoles/carbon-fuse/README.md

-offline-fuse
+carbon-fuse
 ============

 A persistent filesystem cache, using FUSE.

-offline-fuse used two fuse filesystems to allow persistent rw to a remote filesystem, even if this system is offline, to the limit of the cached data.
-By itself, it is not a filesystem, but by combining the strengths of other projects, it creates a nice work environment if you have either a slow, flaky, or costly access to your data, and don't have the space to replicate everything locally.
+The goal of carbon-fuse is to carbon-copy every access you made to an underlying filesystem, so that you don't need to access it later, even when it's offline.
+Right now, in the environmental spirit of open-source software, carbon-fuse recycle must of its electron by using two already existing user-space filesystems which, combined together, create a nice work environment if you have either a slow, costly or even flaky access to your data, and don't have the space to replicate everything locally.

-offline-fuse used two fuse layer over a source filesystem.
+offline-fuse used two fuse layers over a source filesystem.
 The first layer is a read-cache, and we used [backfs](https://github.com/wfraser/backfs) for this.
 The second layer is the write cache, and we used [unionfs-fused](https://github.com/rpodgorny/unionfs-fuse) for it.
+If required, different features would be added to either of them when necessary, when the possibility to merging both features into a single filesystem later on.

-offline-fuse include tools to manage the caching layers, as well as managing the different the different layers.
+carbon-fuse include tools to manage the caching layers, as well as managing the different the different layers.
 With the exception of the fuse filesystems themself, the tools rely currently only in a bourne shell scripts, with some basic posix core utilities.
 It should